 The Company is subject to a various federal, provincial, state and local environment laws and regulations governing the handling, storage, treatment and disposal of waste materials.
 The Company has safety coordinators to ensure compliance with all necessary safety and environmental regulations.
 Bri-Chem's management recognizes that an effective Health and Safety program has a positive impact on long-term business results.
 Accordingly, management supports the training, equipment and procedures needed to ensure the health and safety of all employees of Bri-Chem.
 Management has implemented a comprehensive set of environmental and safety policies including, but not limited to:

-- A safety awareness program for all employees implemented, monitored and reported on by the corporate safety manager to the Executive; - Safety policy and procedures manual along with an emergency response plan; - Criteria, documentation and remediation of hazard assessments; and - Capital investment and expenditures to correct deficiencies as they are identified.
+- A safety awareness program; - Safety policy and procedures manual along with an emergency response plan; - Criteria, documentation and remediation of hazard assessments; and - Capital investment and expenditures to correct deficiencies as they are identified.

 RISK FACTORS